langston-barrett/czz/doc/overview.rst

     able to fuzz the parts of the target that use them.

-  * It's possible (though it should be considered a bug in czz) that some of czz's models are :ref:`unsound <soundness>`, meaning it can report bugs that can't actually occur.
+  * It's possible (though it should be considered a bug in czz) that some of czz's models are unsound (see :ref:`model`), meaning it can report bugs that can't actually occur.

 - Interpreting programs is *much* slower than running them natively on the host OS and CPU.
 This means fewer executions, fewer mutations, and less coverage